-Explore the average Assistant Accountant salary in the UK:
+Explore the average assistant accountant salary in the UK by location:

 Although there are temporary and contract job opportunities available in the hiring market for this role (a trend which is quickly rising to meet the employment demands of the sector) permanent roles still remain the most plentiful.
 Professionals looking for temporary employment are likely to find that the best placement opportunities are between 6 months and one year in length.

 The best job offers are going to assistant accountants with experience in financial services.
-Assistants should be actively working towards a full AAT, ACCA or CIMA qualification.
+Assistant accountants should be actively working towards a full AAT, ACCA or CIMA qualification.
 Advanced Excel skills are a must, most notably: pivot tables, experience with multiple spreadsheets and use of macros.

 Financial services salaries have seen a slight uplift in recent months, this is especially true for graduate and junior salaries, which are higher than they’ve been in recent months.

 An assistant accountant average starting salary is £20,000 and can reach £28,000 with the right experience on their CV.
 For the best-earning potential, professionals should seek accountancy jobs London (£27,035), South East England (£24,205) and East of England (£23,265).